Share:

 - Hiring is a constraint — JavaScript developers are 3–5x more abundant than Dart developers

-- Standard mobile UIs — forms, lists, navigation, and typical business app patterns
+- Standard mobile UI patterns dominate — forms, lists, navigation, typical business apps

-- Accessibility is paramount — native components provide superior accessibility support
+- Accessibility is paramount — native components provide superior built-in accessibility

-- Pixel-perfect cross-platform consistency — your brand requires identical visuals across iOS and Android
+- Pixel-perfect cross-platform consistency is required — identical visuals across iOS and Android

-- Animation-heavy experiences — games, educational apps, or UIs with complex motion and transitions
+- Animation-heavy experiences — games, educational apps, complex transitions

-- Custom graphics requirements — data visualisation, drawing tools, or unique UI components
+- Custom graphics requirements — data visualization, drawing tools, unique UI components

-- Emerging market targeting — Impeller's memory efficiency shines on mid-range Android devices
+- Emerging market targeting — Impeller's memory efficiency helps on mid-range Android devices

-- True multi-platform targets — mobile, web, desktop, and embedded from a single codebase
+- True multi-platform target — mobile, web, desktop, and embedded from a single codebase

-- Performance is critical — 120 FPS animations, complex scrolling, or graphics-intensive UIs
+- Performance is critical — 120 FPS animations, complex scrolling, graphics-intensive UIs

 | Scenario | Recommendation | Rationale |